 Nancy J Kenney

-Physiological and psychological aspects of women's lives: determinants of biological sex; physiological and psychological events of puberty, menstruation, and menopause; sexuality; pregnancy, childbirth; the role of culture in determining the psychological response to the physiological events.
+Physiological and psychological aspects of women's lives; determinants of biological sex; physiological and psychological events of puberty; menopause; sexuality; contraception, pregnancy, childbirth, and lactation; role of culture in determining psychological response to physiological events.
 Offered: jointly with PSYCH 357.

 Psychobiology of women is the study of the way in which physiology and behavior interact in women's lives.
 This course concentrates on those aspects of physiology which delineate women from men (mostly reproductive endocrinology) and which play a major role in women's lives.
 It deals not only with the ways in which physiology affects behavior but also with the often less thought about ways in which behavior affects physiology.
 The first section of this course is designed to establish a basic foundation of understanding of women's anatomy and physiology.
 Heavy emphasis is placed on the role of hormones in women's lives.
 The course assumes that the students have limited or no background in biology at the outset but progresses in its discussion to include complex interactions between various hormonal systems important to female functioning.
 The second section of this course is an exploration of the physiological and behavioral changes associated with major events or experiences in women's lives.
 Some of these events are ones which all women experience like puberty (Why does it happen?
 When does it happen? and How do girls react to the changes in their bodies?), the monthly cycle and its relationship to behavior (we live it, we have a love-hate relationship with it, it's blamed for all women's problems, why), and menopause ( it has an even worse image than the monthly cycle because it combines being a woman with getting older - two strikes).
 Others events discussed are optional, i. e., they may or may not be experienced by a given woman.
 These include pregnancy (a major secretive cult of womanhood), contraceptive use (how do those things work?, what's available? and what do they do to a woman's body and behavior?), abortion (what are the physical and psychological aftereffects?).
 Others events discussed are experienced by some women but should be understood by all people.
 These include infertility (a growing problem), PMS (lots of press but what is it really and do most women really have it) and lesbianism (sexuality of women in general is a very poorly understood and ignored topic).
 In each of these cases, the course concentrates on the physiological causes or effects of the event and examine, as much as possible, the behavioral implications of the event.